QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 The firmware upgrade is divided into four upgrade methods.The calling method is as follows:

+Note:
-Note: There is no first and second upgrade methods on the ios side.
+1. There is no first and second upgrade methods on the ios side.
+2. Before starting the firmware upgrade, you need to ensure that the watch battery is above 50%.

 ```dart
 _blePlugin.startOTA(OtaBean info);